alexa482/Interactive-Lab-Hub1/Lab 1/README.md

 **Describe your masterwork here, in your own words.
 What is the core interaction someone would recognize it by?**

 **The inputs available to the arc reactor are essentially taking it in, pulling it out, and perhaps turning it on and off.
 It is famous for keeping Tony Stark/Iron Man alive by ensuring shrapnel does not enter his heart.
 It also is responsible for powering the Iron Man suit, so it carries much strength in these abilities.
 However, the original arc reactor, built in the cave, began to poison Stark's blood, resulting in a necessity to replace it with updated materials.
 The piece colors the relationship between Stark and his superhero persona Iron Man by indicating how Iron Man both saved, and simultaneously has become a toxic presence in, Stark's life.
-It also colors the relationship between Stark and his assistant Pepper Potts, as she is the one who helps him replace the old deficient one, with a new one, representing how much Stark needs her in his life.**
+It also colors the relationship between Stark and his assistant Pepper Potts, as she is the one who helps him replace the old deficient one, with a new one, representing how much Stark needs her in his life.
+I think the strengths and weaknesses are that for Tony, it is hard to tell the state of his health just by looking at it.
+He usually has to ask his AI assistant Jarvis to run diagonistics or examine the physical state of the blood surrounding the arc reactor.
+If the arc reactor itself could indicate his health state, that might be more optimal for him. **

 ## Part A. Plan